ciknight/dotfiles/vim/README.md

 * pymode
     * I remapped `K` to do what `<C-c>d` did -- "pymode_rope_show_doc_bind"  ... jank
 * make a "layman's" mode, where ; and <esc> aren't strangely remapped
+* should be able to version-control dotfiles from another project (using Fugitive?)
+* nested folding in my vimrc?

 Random Intended Exploration:
 - how do you have stuff (search results, etc) highlighted?